-It’s summer break and the kids are out of school.
-Many teens and tweens are planning time at summer camp, so now is the perfect time to teach them how to pack.
+It’s getting close to time off from school which means that many teens and tweens are planning time at camp and adventure, so now is the perfect time to teach them how to pack.
 Sure, it’s easier sometimes for us to just jump in and do it for them, but this is a life skill that everyone should learn.
 What better time to teach than when it’s a fun event they are excited about?
-Here is a simple packing list for teen summer camp and a few tips to help make the process easier!
+Here is a simple packing list for teen camp and a few tips to help make the process easier!

 This post includes Amazon Affiliate Links.
 Some products were received to help facilitate this post.
 No monetary compensation was received.

 Packing List for Teen Camp

 There are some basic things that all teens need to take when they get ready for an overnight or extended stay at school camp or other conference settings.
 Help them learn the basics of packing smart by letting them do the work themselves.